 In recent years, much has been written about the pay gap between men and women at work.
 Our global norms show that women experience a trust gap as well.
 Each year we survey over 1 million employees working in organizations around the world.
 When we look at our global norm results and note where the gender differences are significant, some alarming findings emerge:

-- 47% of female employees perceive favoritism at work (in distribution of promotions, work, etc.)
+- Only 1/2 of female employees perceive favoritism at work (in distribution of promotions, work, etc.)

-- 33% of female employees do not feel they can express their ideas/views without fear of negative consequences
+- Only 1/3 of female employees do not feel they can express their ideas/views without fear of negative consequences

 These results paint a picture of a work world where a significant number of women do not feel empowered to speak up, speak out, or that their voices are being heard.
 In light of recent sexual harassment claims and a renewed focus on women’s experiences in the workplace, employers have a moral obligation to ensure they are creating a culture where women and men are treated fairly and can voice their opinions without fear.